starcat-io/hackeeg-shield/README.md

 * SPI EEPROM for storing configuration data
 * Jumpers for configuring most of the data and control lines to the Arduino
 * 2 board-stacks can be daisy-chained and clock-synchronized to capture 64 EEG channels
-* Data samples can be streamed over wifi using the [Arietta shield](http://starcat.io/arietta-shield)
+* Data samples can be streamed over wifi using the [StarCat wifi shield](http://starcat.io/wifi-shield)

 Warning
 =======